 Over the years I have played a lot of Irish, folk and Celtic music with different bands.
 Through music you get a feel for a region and its people.
 Growing up in Canada I lived on an isolated farm, and every Saturday night, on a black-and-white TV with rabbit ears, we watched a band called The Irish Rover, and I think that is where my passion for Irish music began.

 I love the Dubliners, Van Morrison and Christy Moore.
-One of my favourite songs to sing is Ride On.
+One of my favorite songs to sing is Ride On.
 In June, on my last night with NASA in Houston, Texas, before retiring, I played a Van Morrison song.

 While my family are not from Ireland, I feel aligned to Ireland in spirit.
 I was really proud to have tweeted from space in Irish.
 Over the years I learned to speak a few languages – French, German and some Russian, as I worked as an astronaut in a Russian spaceship.
 When I started to engage with so many people from Ireland, I decided to tweet in Irish from space and got help from my son, Evan, and from a friend of my daughter, Kristin.